Diocese of Skara: Medieval history

 Little is known of the next four bishops which succeeded Adalvard the younger: Rodulvard, Rikulf, Hervard, and finally Styrbjörn, who died c.
 1130.
 They were eventually succeeded by Bishop Ödgrim or Oedgrim.
 Varnhem Abbey was founded in 1150 during his episcopate, and Oedgrim is known to have been present at the consecrations of Lund Cathedral in 1145 as well as Skara Cathedral.
-Oedgrim's successor, Bishop Benedict I (1158–90), expanded and furnished the Cathedral.
+Oedgrim's successor, Bishop Benedict I (1158–90), expanded and furnished the cathedral.
 Benedict also oversaw the construction of Churches of St. Nicholas and of St. Peter in Skara, as well other infrastructure works such as roads and bridges.

 Bishop Jerpulf was consecrated in 1191, and held the position until 1201.
 During his term, he persuaded a popular assembly at Askubeck to assign to the bishop part of the tithe.
 Bishop Benedict II (1217–30) founded several secular canonries in 1220, and thus establishing the diocese's cathedral chapter.

 Brinolfo Algotsson is perhaps the most well known bishop of Skara, and the medieval bishop about whom the most records survive.
-He studied for eighteen years at the University of Paris before becaming the dean of Linköping.
+He studied for eighteen years at the University of Paris before becoming the dean of Linköping.
 In 1278, he became Bishop of Skara.
 He issued statutes in 1231, and composed hymns and other works, amongst them a Life of St. Helena of Skövde.
 Bishop Brinolfo Algotsson died on 6 February 1317.
 After his death, he became venerated as a saint and in 1499 Alexander VI allowed for the translation of his relics, but Saint Brinolfo was never formally canonized.
 Both he and his successor, Bishop Benedict III Tunnesson (1317–21), oversaw the restoration of Skara Catheral which began in 1312 and was completed in 1320.
 Bishop Sven the Great (1435– c.
 1448) added frescos to the restored cathedral.